 Dr Steve Melia lectures in transport and planning at the University of the West of England, Bristol.
-He has been a parliamentary candidate, environmental campaigner (who set up the Living Heart for Bristol) and freelance journalist, writing and speaking on transport in cities.
+He has been a parliamentary candidate, environmental campaigner and freelance journalist, writing and speaking on transport in cities.
 He has advised government departments, local authorities and political parties on how to achieve more sustainable transport; some of his advice was incorporated into the transport guidance for the Eco-towns programme, from the DfT and DCLG in 2008.
 He also advised the Olympic Legacy Company on the transport planning of the London Olympic Park.
-The ideas behind his new book, Urban Transport Without the Hot Air, began over three summers when he cycled over 5,000 miles across seven European countries, studying cities making progress on transport problems and the urban environment.
+The ideas behind his book, Urban Transport Without the Hot Air, began over three summers when he cycled over 5,000 miles across seven European countries, studying cities making progress on transport problems and the urban environment.
 He is currently writing another book, about transport protest movements, due to be published by Pluto Press in 2020.

 His interest in sustainable transport began as a teenager, when he drove through a red light into the side of a van from the Police Accident Prevention unit: he lost his licence and bought a bicycle.
 In 1997, he stood as a Liberal Democrat candidate, but became disillusioned with party politics and turned to environmental campaigning.
 His first major campaign ran for ten years and succeeded in reducing the scale of greenfield building originally planned for rural South Devon.
 Preparing for inquiries and other planning events sparked his interest in the challenge of sustainable transport: how can towns and cities grow without generating more traffic?